WoutStruys/WoutStruys/README.md

 # Welcome to My GitHub Profile! 👋

-Hi, I'm Wout Struys, a passionate technologist focusing on AI, and Robotics, 3D-printing, Smart Home.
+Hi, I'm Wout Struys, a passionate technologist focusing on AI, Robotics, 3D printing, and Smart Home.

 ## About Me